mihiljose/BoscTech-Note-App/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a submission by Mihil Jose to BoscTech Labs Pvt.
+Ltd.

+Flutter Version:  Flutter (Channel stable, 3.3.2, on macOS 13.0 22A5331f darwin-arm, locale en-IN)

+Tools • Dart 2.18.1 • Android Studio 2021.3.1

 A few resources to get you started if this is your first Flutter project: